 To give you the clearest idea possible, let’s look at three different trades and their average salaries.

 When it comes to contracting salaries, general contractors can expect to stay in or near the top tier.
 As the face of the construction project, you take on more risk and responsibility than a lot of other tradesmen.
-And, fortunately, you get compensated for it.
+And, fortunately, you can protect your business from this risk by taking out general liability insurance.

 Estimates about average contracting salaries vary, but it’s fairly safe to assume you’ll make at least $44,000, even when you’re first starting out.
 As you gain more experience, you can expect to earn more as a GC.